NitinDevCodes/Alumni-Portal/README.md

 This prototype showcases a wide range of features designed to create a vibrant and supportive community:

-* **Interactive 3D Globe:** A stunning hero section featuring an interactive 3D globe to represent the global reach of the KCCITM alumni network.
+* **3D Globe:** A stunning hero section featuring an 3D globe to represent the global reach of the KCCITM alumni network.
 * **Alumni Spotlight:** A dynamic carousel that highlights the stories and achievements of distinguished alumni.
 * **Live Job Board:** A mockup of a live job board where alumni can post opportunities, and students can find internships and full-time positions.
 * **Dynamic Social Feed:** A realistic preview of the platform's social hub, where users can share updates, successes, and connect with peers.